Book Excerpt: Poker Winners Are Different

 It certainly helps, but many strong players fail, while weaker ones succeed.
 You may know excellent players who are often broke, and moderately-skilled ones who win consistently and always have money.
 In fact, some world-class players are broke.
 Despite their immense skills, they are losers.

 I am not kidding.
 Johnny Moss and Stu Ungar are generally regarded as the best players of their eras, and both died broke.
 So did Hall of Famer, Nick “The Greek” Dandolos.
 The same may happen to some of today’s top pros.

 Nolan Dalla, the Media Director for The World Series of Poker, has been reporting on tournaments for many years.
 He wrote, “One of the most troubling aspects of the tournament circuit is seeing how many players are constantly broke.
 I’m not talking about bad poker players or novices.
 I’m talking about names and faces everyone would recognize.”

 They are broke for a wide variety of reasons, but an important one is that they are not much better than their opponents.
-“Your success at poker depends, not on how well you play, but on how well you play in relation to your opponents.”
+“Your success at leading site for online poker depends, not on how well you play, but on how well you play in relation to your opponents.”
 If most competitors have approximately equal abilities, the small differences between them will have little effect.